-Whatever your personal experience or field of expertise, your first job is to find out about people's PROBLEMS before you even begin to think about the workshop, seminar or training course they might buy from you.
+Whatever your personal experience or field of expertise, your job is to find out what people WANT...before you even begin to think about the workshop, seminar or training course they might buy from you.

 Pick an audience you deeply, thoroughly understand, share passions with, share a language with, and have empathy and credibility with.

 Find out what their biggest problems are, and then build your seminar, training course or workshop to help them solve those problems.

 In this blueprint, I'll give you an exercise to help you do exactly that.
-It's actually Step 3 of the process.
-And I'll explain why it's step three and not Step 1 as we go through it.
+It's actually STEP 3 of the process.
+And I'll explain why it's step three and not step one as we go through it.